 As I allowed these thoughts to overtake me, allowing myself permission to fully experience the incredible amount of anger that welled up inside of me, I realized two things:

-- I sound like my mother
+- I sound like my parents

 - I want the same things

 Since I was little, I wanted to see the world.
 I wanted to be around nature.
 I wanted sand.
 I wanted sparkly eyes and dirty hair.
-I wanted to be, deeply, immersed in the culture of countries where they understood that there’s more to life than traffic and TV and shopping.
+I wanted to be deeply immersed in the culture of countries where they understood that there’s more to life than traffic and TV and shopping.
 I wanted third world paradise.

 I was angry because, here I was, suffering in this culture.
 I didn’t go to the shopping malls.
 I bought everything second-hand.
 I didn’t watch TV.
 I didn’t know the latest gossip.
 I hated the cold.
 I hated the pollution.
 No one understood me.
 And, it had been getting progressively worse, since I’d gone through an awakening and decided to love myself, stop wearing makeup, love people, and practice daily self-awareness.
 I didn’t fit in at all.
 Of course, I wanted to leave, but here I’d been for all these years, sticking it out.
 Didn’t that mean something?
 Wasn’t there a reason I’d been here?
 What was it all for?